 Whenever new vulnerabilities are disclosed or discovered our team immediately validates the exploit path, identifies the root cause, and creates actionable information to help organizations (and development teams) evaluate, triage, and remediate threats faster than adversaries can attack.
 Guidance is carefully curated and written for easy consumption by frontline software developers.
 Instead of cryptic security alerts that are difficult to decipher, Nexus Intelligence provides developers step-by-step instructions on how to detect and remediate the vulnerability, including upgrade path and the root cause, relative risk of other component versions, and workarounds to avoid refactoring code.

 Nexus Intelligence is the only security research service that actively practices “secondary expansion,” an extra level of investigation to determine if newly discovered vulnerabilities are also present and exploitable in other components.
 It’s important to go the extra mile because it's common for open source projects to borrow code from other projects.
 Simply stated, if a single vulnerability exists in multiple libraries, we automatically let you know.
 Over the past 5 years, we've associated vulnerabilities to 3 million more components than public databases.
+Learn more about the npm event stream attack and how we identified additional vulnerable components via secondary expansion.

 Whenever new open source vulnerabilities are disclosed, criminals immediately begin looking for opportunities to exploit them in the wild.
 As a result, it’s literally a race between “bad guys” and “good guys” to see who acts first.
 Companies lose when bad actors are able to exploit open source vulnerabilities faster than they can remediate them.